pydisasm

 However, they are a bit more ad hoc.
 None use the grammar-based approach here.
 The phases are fewer and a little less distinct.

 General-purpose decompilers like you find in Ghidra are largely different.
 They live in a more complicated world.
-To be able to do things across a wider spectrum of machine languages and a wider spectrum of programming-language environments, they largely give up on the hope of noticing specific patterns of instructions, like we showed in the chained-comparison example.
+To be able to do things across a wider spectrum of machine languages and a wider spectrum of programming-language environments, they largely give up on the hope of noticing specific patterns of instructions.
+This came up in the chained-comparison example.
 The ability to match specific patterns is what makes these decompilers produce extremely intuitive and accurate results and written in the programming language that the source text was also written in.

 Control Flow, in General-purpose decompilers, is its own canned phase.
 This phase doesn’t take into account the specific target programming language that produced the code and the specific set of control-flow structures that the source language has.